nullmedia-social/Undertale-Save-Manager/README.md

 ## Installation Instructions

 ### Requirements
-- A Linux-based operating system (tested on Linux Mint).
+- A Linux-based operating system (tested on Linux Mint) or Windows.
-- `curl` should be installed to download files (usually pre-installed).
+- On Linux, `curl` should be installed to download files (usually pre-installed).
+- On Windows, PowerShell should be available (pre-installed in most versions).

 ### 1. Download and Install the Manager

+#### For Linux
-To install the **Undertale Save Manager**, follow these steps:
+To install the **Undertale Save Manager** on Linux, follow these steps:

-1. Download the `install.sh` script from the repository or copy the script below to your computer.
+1. Download the `install.sh` script from the repository or [download here](https://www.example.com/download/linux-install-script).

 2. Open a terminal and navigate to the folder where you saved the `install.sh` file.

 3. Give the script executable permissions: